cooper/ferret/README.md

 ### Compiling

-Compile with the `ferret` executable.
-It searches the current directory and all subdirectories for `.frt` files.
+Compile with the `ferret` executable, passing file paths as arguments.
+If no file paths are provided, it searches the current directory and all subdirectories for `.frt` and `.frtdoc` files.
 Unchanged files are ignored.
 See `./ferret -h` for all flags.
-The entire standard library is compiled like so:
+The entire standard library is compiled like
+so:

 ```sh
 ./ferret -pd